 Mailmeteor keeps it simple.

 It is free, no sign-up required, and aimed at professional email addresses.
-For quick triage, that is enough.
+For one-off checks, that is enough.

 A free widget is not a process.

 There is no real API story on that page.
-No systems posture.
-No workflow depth.
-If your team starts using it like infrastructure, you are kidding yourself.
+No workflow story either.
+If your team starts using it like infrastructure, you are papering over the problem.

 Why investigators like it